alchemycodelab/work-with-us/README.md

 ## Guest Lecture

 A one hour guest lecture in front of a class on a topic relevant to their curriculum.
-We will work with you to pick a topic appropriate for the class. _We will compensate you with a $75 Powell's Gift Card for your time._
+We will work with you to pick a topic appropriate for the class. _We will compensate you with a $75 Gift Card for your time._

 ### Why?